 I’ve never made a mistake.
 I’ve only learned from experience.Thomas A. EdisonI have two terrific boys.
-They embrace their boyhood, the engage in trampoline boxing, nerf wars and of course video games.
-But there is a problem.
-These fun loving boys (ages 11 and 13) lack resourcefulness a trait that I think is critical to growing contributing members of our society.
-Their expectation is that somebody will ultimately post a video or be there to guide them, or even enroll them in a class.
+They embrace their boyhood, they engage in trampoline boxing, nerf wars and of course video games.
+But there was a problem.
+These fun-loving boys (ages 11 and 13 when I started Journey to Men) lacked resourcefulness a trait that I think is critical to growing contributing members of our society.
+Their overall expectation is that somebody will ultimately post a video or be there to guide them, or even enroll them in a class.
 They realized and expect that society will cater to them as they are “special.”
-To combat that sentiment I am creating 45 missions for the summer that I hope will inspire creativity, responsibility and ultimately resourcefulness.
+To combat that sentiment I created 25 missions that will inspire creativity, responsibility and ultimately resourcefulness.
 Come along with us and join up!

-Operation Manhood is 45 days of focused “Missions” that I hope fosters the creativity and resourcefulness I know lives inside my boys.
-This site is going to document that journey.
-Each mission will include a detailed brief for the boys, recommend the equipment needed, the number of man points they can earn and any other information that will help them successfully complete their mission.
-Go check out our first mission: Operation Timbuktu to get an idea of what I’m talking about.
+Operation Manhood is 25 days of focused “Missions” that fosters the creativity and resourcefulness that lives inside our kids.
+Each mission includes a detailed brief for the boys, recommendations on the equipment needed, the number of man points they can earn and any other information that will help them successfully complete their mission.
+Go check out our first mission: Operation Timbuktu to get an idea of the mission format.
 But what it won’t do is spell out exactly how they can reach their goal.
-Our job as CO’s (Commanding Officers aka Parental Units) is to come in only when their mission may end in catastrophe.
+Our job as C.O.’s (Commanding Officers aka Parental Units) is to come in only when their mission may end in catastrophe.

 Types of Missions